Nations at UN climate talks agree on $300B a year for poor countries in a compromise deal

-BAKU, Azerbaijan (AP) — Countries agreed on a deal to inject at least $300 billion annually in humanity’s fight against climate change, aimed at helping poor nations cope with the ravages of global warming at tense United Nations climate talks in the city where industry first tapped oil.
+BAKU, Azerbaijan (AP) — United Nations climate talks adopted a deal to inject at least $300 billion annually in humanity’s fight against climate change, aimed at helping poor nations cope with the ravages of global warming in tense negotiations in the city where industry first tapped oil.

 The $300 billion will go to developing countries who need the cash to wean themselves off the coal, oil and gas that causes the globe to overheat, adapt to future warming and pay for the damage caused by climate change’s extreme weather.
-It’s not near the full amount of $1.3 trillion that developing countries were asking for, but it’s three times the $100 billion a year deal from 2009 that is expiring.
-Delegations said this deal is headed in the right direction, with hopes that more money flows in the future.
+It’s not near the full amount of $1.3 trillion that developing countries were asking for, but it’s three times a deal of $100 billion a year from 2009 that is expiring.
+Some delegations said this deal is headed in the right direction, with hopes that more money flows in the future.

-“Everybody is committed to having an agreement,” Fiji delegation chief Biman Prasad said as the deal was being finalized.
-“They are not necessarily happy about everything, but the bottom line is everybody wants a good agreement.”
+It was not quite the agreement by consensus that these meetings usually operate with and developing nations were livid about being ignored.

+COP29 President Mukhtar Babayev gaveled the deal into acceptance before any nation had a chance to speak.
+When they did they blasted him for being unfair to them, the deal for not being enough and the world's rich nations for being too stingy.

+“It was not certain.
+This was tough,” he said.
+“Because it’s a time of division, of war, of (a) multilateral system having real difficulties, the fact that we could get it through in these difficult circumstances is really important.”

+U.N.
+Climate Change's Executive Secretary Simon Stiell called the deal an “insurance policy for humanity,” adding that like insurance, “it only works if the premiums are paid in full, and on time.”

-It’s also a critical step toward helping countries on the receiving end create more ambitious targets to limit or cut emissions of heat-trapping gases that are due early next year.
+The deal is seen as a step toward helping countries on the receiving end create more ambitious targets to limit or cut emissions of heat-trapping gases that are due early next year.
 It’s part of the plan to keep cutting pollution with new targets every five years, which the world agreed to at the U.N. talks in Paris in 2015.

 The Paris agreement set the system of regular ratcheting up climate fighting ambition as away to keep warming under 1.5 degrees Celsius (2.7 degrees Fahrenheit) above pre-industrial levels.
 The world is already at 1.3 degrees Celsius (2.3 degrees Fahrenheit) and carbon emissions keep rising.